Classifix/Classifix/README.md

 git clone https://github.com/1272371/DN3_Classifiers_Model.git
 ```

+#### 2.2) Installing Requirements Packages from requirement file

+We recommend setting up a running instance on your own local machine.

-2. Ensure that you have the prerequisite Python libraries installed on your local machine:
+1. Ensure that you have the prerequisite Python libraries installed on your local machine:

 ```bash
 pip install -r requirments.txt
 ```

-3. Open Jupyter Notebook from this directory.
+2. Open Jupyter Notebook from this directory.

 ```bash
 jupyter notebook